carlhiggs/Australian-National-Liveability-Study-2018-datasets-supplementary-material/Usage notes for the ANLS 2018 datasets.md

 </details>

 #### Copy the data from CSV.
-Note the file is large (> 1Gb), and some versions of PostgreSQL (eg 13) have issues copying data from large files (see https://stackoverflow.com/questions/53523051/error-could-not-stat-file-xx-csv-unknown-error).There are work arounds, but most elegant is probably to install PostgreSQL 14 (the current version at time of writing in August 2022) or newer.

 ```sql
 COPY li_2018_address_indicators FROM 'D:/projects/ntnl_li_2018/data/National Liveability 2018 - Final Outputs/For dissemination/hlc_ntnl_liveability_2018_address_points_indicators_epsg7845.csv' WITH DELIMITER ',' CSV HEADER;
 ```